 I have been visiting Princeton University in 2014-2016.
 It was incredibly exciting.
 Before that, my first academic position was Lecturer at the Hong Kong UST in 2006-2008 and associate Professor at Rouen Business School and scientific advisor at OFCE (2008- 2013).
 When I went back from the States, I took the position of Deputy Director of CEPII (2016-2020).

 I have been a CEPR Research Affiliate since 2012 and I am currently chair of the Financial Markets Commission of the CNIS, an independent body bringing together producers and users of the French public Statistics.
 I have been a member of Conseil d'Analyse Economique (Council of Economic Analysis), an independent advisory body reporting to the French Prime Minister from 2017 to 2019.

-I am from Paris and yet I love outdoor activities (my last craze is kite-boarding).
+I am from Paris and yet I love outdoor activities (among which kiteboarding when I don't break my leg).
 I have two amazing kids, both smart and funny.